 A defining feature of ultracold atomic gases is the ability to tune inter-particle interactions with unprecedented precision via Feshbach resonances~\cite{chin2010feshbach}.
-At the nano-Kelvin temperatures characteristic of these experiments, the De Broglie wavelength of the atoms is much larger than the range of the inter-atomic potential.
+At the nano-Kelvin temperatures, the De Broglie wavelength of the atoms is much larger than the range of the inter-atomic potential.
 Consequently, the dynamics are dominated by short-range, isotropic $s$-wave scattering~\cite{pethick2008bose}.
 These interactions are effectively modeled using a regularized contact potential:

 where \( g \) is the effective coupling strength and \( a \) is the $s$-wave scattering length~\cite{chin2010feshbach, giorgini2008theory}.
 Experimental control over \( a \) is achieved by applying an external magnetic field to tune a closed-channel molecular bound state into resonance with the energy of two free particles in the open channel~\cite{chin2010feshbach}.
-This mechanism allows for a continuous transition across distinct physical regimes~\cite{zwerger2012bcs}: \begin{itemize} \item \textbf{BCS Regime ($a < 0$):} Fermions experience a weak attraction, forming spatially large, overlapping Cooper pairs~\cite{eagles1969possible, leggett2006quantum}. \item \textbf{Unitary Limit ($|a| \to \infty$):} The scattering length diverges, and the system reaches a universal state where thermodynamic quantities depend only on the density and temperature, independently of the interaction range~\cite{zwerger2012bcs, giorgini2008theory}. \item \textbf{BEC Regime ($a > 0$):} Fermions form tightly bound bosonic molecules (dimers) which can undergo Bose-Einstein condensation~\cite{nozieres1985bose, regal2004observation}. \end{itemize}
+This mechanism allows for a continuous transition across distinct physical regimes~\cite{zwerger2012bcs}: \begin{itemize} \item \textbf{Unitary Limit ($|a| \to \infty$):} The scattering length diverges, and the system reaches a universal state where thermodynamic quantities depend only on the density and temperature, independently of the interaction range~\cite{zwerger2012bcs, giorgini2008theory}. \item \textbf{BEC Regime ($a > 0$):} Fermions form tightly bound bosonic molecules (dimers) which can undergo Bose-Einstein condensation~\cite{nozieres1985bose, regal2004observation}. \item \textbf{BCS Regime ($a < 0$):} Fermions experience a weak attraction, forming spatially large, overlapping Cooper pairs~\cite{eagles1969possible, leggett2006quantum}. \end{itemize}